Sometime back, I lived in a building with a silly elevator.

 Using a tool to find research participants can significantly speed up and streamline your recruitment process.
 While this method often requires payment, it can be well worth the cost to secure the right users, when you need them, for your study.

 One key benefit of using participant recruitment tools is the ability to nail down the specifics, from location to demographics.
-For example, if you’re creating a medical app that helps young doctors in New Zealand find available medicines in their local pharmacies, you’ll need young doctors in the country between the age bracket of 28-35 as your research participants.
-If it’s an Android app that you’re designing, you’ll also need to specify that participants must be Android app users.
+For example, if you’re creating a medical app that helps young doctors in New Zealand find available medicines, you’ll need doctors in the country between the ages of 24 and 35 as your research participants.
+Participant recruitment software helps you hone in on that demographic.

 Reach by Maze

-Before we close up on recruiting research participants, let's run through some of the key dos and don'ts to bear in mind when recruiting users.
+Before we close out on recruiting research participants, let's run through some key dos and don'ts to bear in mind when recruiting users.

 Wrap up thoughts